Overv/Open.GL/content/articles-en/drawing.md

 As soon as you've bound a certain VAO, every time you call `glVertexAttribPointer`, that information will be stored in that VAO.
 This makes switching between different vertex data and vertex formats as easy as binding a different VAO!
 Just remember that a VAO doesn't store any vertex data by itself, it just references the VBOs you've created and how to retrieve the attribute values from them.

-Since only calls after binding a VAO stick to it, make sure that you've created and bound the VAO at the start of your program.
+<blockquote class="important">Since only calls after binding a VAO stick to it, make sure that you've created and bound the VAO at the start of your program.
+Any vertex buffers and element buffers bound before it will be ignored.</blockquote>

 Drawing
 ========